abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 .. note::

-   - For more information about the Yocto layers, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.
+   - For more information about the Yocto layers, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.

    - For information on building the ``meta-qcom-extras`` add-on layer and select firmware sources, see :doc:`Build with GitHub using firmware and extras <build_addn_info>`.

-Build BSP image
+Build a BSP image
 ^^^^^^^^^^^^^^^^^^^^^
-BSP image build has software components for Qualcomm device support and value-added software features applicable to Qualcomm SoCs.
-It includes a reference distribution configuration for Qualcomm development kits.
+BSP image build has software components for Qualcomm device support and software features applicable to Qualcomm SoCs.
+This build includes a reference distribution configuration for Qualcomm development kits.

-For more details, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.
+For more details, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.

 1. Download Qualcomm Yocto and the supporting layers: